 - If the short duration activities are in a stable workflow, can they be defined in a PROCESS?

-- If it’s suitable for using agile board to manage the tasks
+- If it’s suitable for using an agile board to manage the tasks

 - If the TODO app is enough to manage the tasks

-- Really we need to manage the tasks in documents (for example the "weekly team review meeting" task)
+- Do we really need to manage the tasks in documents (for example the "weekly team review meeting" task)

 Project Schedule is NOT the only tool to manage project tasks